Sdamirsa/HappyTreeResearchFriends/README.md

 I will look through different contents to choose the most efficient ones.
 You can also find good content for each topic in the outline.

 Colour guide: For your initial start of each section first see green circle 🟢.
 You can do something after finishing green circles, and by starting early, you will learn more deeply.
 After some initial experience, you can continue learning blue dots 🔵, which are important but for intermediate levels, and white circles 🔘, which are optional content.
+I also provided some deep content in orange circles 🟠, but I don't believe that these things will help you (i.e. they are not cost-effective).
+Remember that I am a practical person, with the learning-by-doing style of learning things.
+You should become familiar with your learning style and strengths, then modify any recommendations.

 <details>
   <summary>Soft Skills - Project Management</summary>